tis-innovation-park/IoT-Integreen/robot/README.md

 In the future the RC car could become a sensor car.
 With many different sensors it would be able to reach places where humans can’t go and take sensor values from the air, the temperature humidity and so on.
 A first step to the future could be the addition of an autonomous camera on the top of the car.
 The second step would be the substitution of the bluetooth shield with a Wi-Fi shield to increase the connection range and make the car accessible from more than one client.
 Also the type of clients would increase, since bluetooth is limited to smartphones and tablets.
 Also it could be thought as an autonomous car in the basement of vine production farms, to take over the values of CO2 in there.
-The car would send a signal to a LED if the values are too high for a human to breathe.
+The car would send a signal to a LED if the values are too high for a human to breath.
 So the farmer sees that he should not go into the basement without turning on the ventilation.

 This is the code for TIS' car robot project based on the Pirate - 4WD Mobile Platform.
 It is a fork of http://www.instructables.com/id/Simple-RC-car-for-beginners-Android-control-over-/?ALLSTEPS.